WHO WE ARE

 -

-We care about women finding their place again — in work, in purpose, and in themselves.
+We care about women being vulnerable and confident — in work, in purpose, and in themselves.

 -

-We care about changing how the world values women’s contribution — not asking women to change for the world.
+We care about changing how the world values women’s contribution — not asking women to change for the world, knowing careers are never linear.

 -